sepo83/sepo83-openwrt-apps/README.md

 sepo83-openwrt-apps
 ===
 This repo contains some custom luci-apps for OpenWrt.
 Currently the following is included:

 *luci-app-dnsmasqext*
 * add menu entry for CNAMES
-* add menu entry for extended dnsmasq configuration
-  * set ip range for dhcp

 How to use
 ---